mcleod-ideafix/mmu_z80/README.md

 # mmu_z80
-A simple MMU chip for Z80 and possibly, other CPUs from a spec description by Peter Wilson
+A simple MMU chip for Z80 and possibly other CPUs, from a spec description by Peter Wilson

 ## Registers
-8x8bit registers for address translation
+8 x 8 bit registers for address translation
 A control register to enable/disable translation

 ## Control